-- 1. An Australian licensed trawl fishery in Division 58.5.2 for mackerel icefish (Champsocephalus gunnari) began in 1997.
+1. An Australian licensed trawl fishery in Division 58.5.2 for mackerel icefish (Champsocephalus gunnari) began in 1997.
 Other nations fished in these waters during the 1970s until the declaration of the Australian Fishing Zone (AFZ) in 1979.
-This division, located between 50°-56°S and 60°-80°E, includes the Australian AFZ at Heard Island, and to the north borders the French exclusive economic zone (EEZ) around Kerguelen Island.
-The fishing methods used in this fishery are midwater and bottom trawl. - 2.
-Champsocephalus gunnari is a member of the family Channichthyidae.
+This division, located between $50^{\circ}$ - $56^{\circ}$ S and $60^{\circ}$ - $80^{\circ}$ E, includes the Australian exclusive economic zone (EEZ) at Heard Island, and to the north borders the French EEZ around Kerguelen Island.
+The fishing methods used in this fishery are midwater and bottom trawl.

+2. Champsocephalus gunnari is a member of the family Channichthyidae.
 It is most abundant at depths of less than 350 m in the waters surrounding Heard Island.
 In this area they grow to a maximum length of around 45 cm and a maximum age of 6 years.
-Size at first maturity for females is 26.5 cm and for males is 28.5 cm total length (Williams et al., 2001). - 3.
-The limits on the trawl fishery for C. gunnari in Division 58.5.2 are described in Conservation Measure (CM) 42-02.
-In 2014, the fishing season started on 1 December 2013 and ended on 30 November 2014.
-The catch limit of C. gunnari for 2014 was 1 267 tonnes.
+Size at first maturity for females is 26.5 cm and for males is 28.5 cm total length.